sgregory86/grunt-maximus-boilerplate/README.md

 ## Setup

-Once the repo is cloned, simply install the node modules.
+Assuming that you already have the Grunt CLI installed, simply clone the repo and install the node modules.

     npm install

-Then just initiate the default task.
+Then initiate the default task.

     grunt